Hugo Simon (art collector): Schweizerhaus

 The Schweizerhaus was opened on 5 October 1933 by an order of the District President in Frankfurt a. d.
 Or (Rapporteur: Government Councilor Möbius) drafted.
 Nazis justified the confiscation claiming that Simon was finance minister of the “Marxist Prussian government” and a member of the USPD “ -The Schweizerhaus was taken over in 1936 by the state experimental institute in Landsberg / Warthe and continued as the “Staatliches Versuchsgut Oderbruch”.
 After the Second World War, the estate was first occupied by the Soviet Red Army and then, in 1950, taken over by the Association of Nationally Owned Enterprises and operated as VEB Gartenbau.

 After 1990 a community of heirs applied for restitution.
 In 2010 the city of Seelow bought the area and the Heimatverein “Schweizerhaus Seelow” e.V. renovated the building.

 Nazi-looted art

 Hugo Simon submitted restitution claims for art plundered by the Nazis starting in 1947.
 After his death, his heirs continued the process of trying to locate and recover artworks from his collection, notably Munch's The Scream which Simon consigned to a Swiss gallery in 1937 as he fled the Nazis.

+In 2021, following the French government's restitution of Max Pechstein's Nus dans un paysage (1912), the Centre Pompidou in Paris held an exhibition in honor of Hugo Simon.